jonyo/smart-dollhouse/README.md

 # smart-dollhouse
 Software running on pi zero for smart dollhouse.

 This is a work in progress.
+Also I am using it to learn python, so this is probably not a good example of python best practices.

 ## Plans